mbakhoff/process-template/readme.md

 builder.start();
 ```

-Alternatively, the standard streams can can be redirected.
+Alternatively, the standard streams can be redirected.
 To redirect the stdout of a child, the parent process will create a "pipe".
 A pipe is a one-way stream - one end of the pipe is for writing and the other end of the pipe is for reading.
 The parent will give the writing end of the pipe to the child, which will become the child's stdout.